Solar Panel System: Solar Panel Roof

 • Wooden frame

-The whole structure of your roof is affected if any of these components is damaged.
-What can you tell if the roof has been damaged?
+The whole structure of your roof will be affected if one of these components are damaged.
+How do you know if the roof has been damaged?

 How do you check the condition of your roof?

 Wait a minute.
 Do not climb up the ladder.
-There are a few things without removing the ladder out of your garage.
-Examine for leaks and stains from the ceiling.
+You can do a few things without taking the ladder out of your garage.
+Check for stains and leaks on the ceiling.

-The excessive amount of ventilation could be the reason for the recent increase in your electricity bill.
+Excessive ventilation may be responsible for the recent increase in your electricity bill.

-Here are some of the most frequent ways roofing systems can be damaged:
+Here are a few of most frequent ways roofs can be damaged:

 • Broken or loose tiles